WorldQL/dreamlab-docs/combined-ingredients.md

 When answering, be sure to think about:
 1. Carefully consider whether you want your code running on the server or client.
 2. If you want server authority, run in onTickServer.
 If it's client-only, run in onTickClient.
 If it has anything to do with player control, you probably want to tick on the client.
+3. If you notice that most of the entities in the world are under "local" or you see the presence of a .singleplayer file, it means you are editing a singleplayer game.
+In this case, you should write client side code and create new entities under "local".

+for client side code, do the following at the top of any onTick, onInitialize if (!this.game.isClient()) return;

+for server side code, do the following: if (!this.game.isServer()) return;

 Additionally, think about what methods you are going to use/import.
 Only use methods that exist from other files or the Dreamlab API.
 Plan for everything you're going to need to do and what you have to import.
 If you need any sort of game engine feature, list it in your response and where it's going to be imported from.
 Do not invent new APIs.